2 face felony expenses over balloon pollution in Biscayne Bay; could face time in prison

 Environmental advocates need Miami-Dade officers to do more.

-“Banning balloons and confetti isn’t going to unravel the pollution drawback.
-Nonetheless, we consider it’s essential and necessary to spark a cultural shift,” the petitioner wrote adding, “We beg the Miami-Dade county to go legislation to guard our ecosystem and enhance environmental consciousness among boaters and the constitution business.”
+“Banning balloons and confetti isn’t going to solve the air pollution downside.
+Nonetheless, we imagine it’s essential and essential to spark a cultural shift,” the petitioner wrote adding, “We beg the Miami-Dade county to go legislation to guard our ecosystem and enhance environmental consciousness among boaters and the constitution trade.”

-For extra tales about protecting Biscayne Bay, go to the Don’t Trash Our Treasure page.
-Local 10 Information Environmental Advocate Louis Aguirre leads the group.
+For more stories about protecting Biscayne Bay, visit the Don’t Trash Our Treasure web page.
+Local 10 News Environmental Advocate Louis Aguirre leads the staff.

 Associated social media